Loggy Bayou: History

 One of the first settlements on Loggy Bayou was Ninock, established in 1837 by Peabody Atkinson Morse, a Massachusetts native.
-Its name refers to the Great Raft, a historical log jam.
+Its name refers to the Great Raft, a historical log jam that clogged the Red and Atchafalaya rivers until its removal in the 1830s.

 Loggy Bayou WMA

 The Loggy Bayou Wildlife Management Area (WMA) consists of 6,558 acre, approximately 20 miles southeast of Bossier City in south Bossier Parish.
 The WMA is bordered on the north by LA 154 and the entire east side is bordered by Loggy Bayou.
 The irregular west boundary partially borders Flat River and Bossier Point road.
 The southern boundary is US 71.
 The WMA is regulated by the Minden office of the United States Army Corps of Engineers that owns 2,138 acres, the Louisiana Office of State Lands owning 159 acres, and the Louisiana Department of Wildlife and Fisheries (LDWF).
-The area consists of an alluvial flood plain with bottomland hardwoods.
+The area consists of an alluvial floodplain with bottomland hardwoods.
 Hunting, fishing, birding, and hiking are permitted.
 There is a boat launch and designated camping areas.

 This Loggy Bayou should not be confused with a swamp of the same name in Drew County in southeastern Arkansas.